AiwanSpartan/AI-Builder/README.md

 * `/Builds`: Stores every version of the apps created.
 * `built_app.py`: The most recent, successful build ready to run.
 * `office.html`: The frontend dashboard (accessible at `http://localhost:5000/office`).

----

-### I think this would be an easier method:

-If you want to make this even more impressive for recruiters, you should add a **GIF or Screenshot** of the terminal or UI in action right under the main title.
-It shows the "live" aspect of your WebSockets immediately!

-Would you like me to write a short **frontend** `office.html` template to match this backend if you don't have one yet?